 Marketers shared the percentage levels of their budgets that they dedicate to content creation.
-56% dedicate 15 percent or less of their budget to content creation, while 44% dedicate more than 15 percent of their budget; the full breakdown is below.
+56% dedicate 15% or less of their budget to content creation, while 44% dedicate more than 15% of their budget; the full breakdown is below.

 Freelancers work well for all budgets, even the smallest, as there’s plenty of flexibility in how they are paid.

-38% of marketers pay based on word count, making it the second most popular option—and it’s another fairly easy option to estimate and control your budget.
+Another 38% of marketers pay based on word count, making it the second most popular option – and it’s another fairly easy option to estimate and control your budget.
 Of course, it’s also a matter of finding quality freelancers who meet the voice and expertise needs for the content you desire.

 To help you decide whether you’ll depend on in-house writers, freelance writers, or both, we asked the marketers to give us their opinions on the biggest benefits and drawbacks of using freelancers.
-First, let’s examine the benefits—which included flexibility, scalability, niche specialization, and more.
+First, let’s examine the benefits – which include flexibility, scalability, niche specialization, and more.